-Smear is inherent to interline CCD sensors such as the KAI-04022.
-It is the result of transferring image charge out of the pixels and into the adjacent vertical charge-transfer registers while photons strike the CCD.
+Smear is inherent to interline CCD sensors such as the KAI-2020.
+It is the result of transferring image charge out of the imaging region while photons strike the CCD.
 Though the vertical charge-transfer registers are covered with a light shield, unwanted signal can be introduced into them either by small amounts of light leaking under the light shield or by signal electrons diffusing into the transfer region from the adjacent pixels.